 Like with most birth defects, doctors don't know what causes truncus arteriosus.
 But some things can raise the odds of a child being born with heart problems.
 These include things involving the mother, such as:

-- She smokes during pregnancy.
+- They smoke during pregnancy.

 Symptoms and Diagnosis

 These are signs that the baby isn't getting enough oxygen or is developing congestive heart failure, which means the heart can't pump enough blood to meet the body's needs.
-That can enlarge and weaken his heart.
+That can enlarge and weaken their heart.

 If the doctor thinks your baby might have truncus arteriosus, a simple test that measures the oxygen in the baby's blood can help confirm it.
 An echocardiogram, which uses sound waves to draw a picture of the baby's heart, can also help find the problem.